memgraph/docs/memgraph_versioned_docs/version-1.5.0/database-functionalities/work-with-docker.md

 There are three ways to execute queries and procedures in Memgraph:

-NOTE: `mg_client` is a deprecated tool still coming within the Memgraph package.
-[mgconsole](https://github.com/memgraph/mgconsole) will replace `mg_client` in
-the future.
-If possible, please use `mgconsole` instead.

-* using the command-line tool, `mg_client`, which comes with Memgraph, ([Querying](../getting-started/querying/querying.md))
+* using the command-line tool, `mgconsole`, which comes with Memgraph, ([Querying](../getting-started/querying/querying.md))
 * [programmatically](../getting-started/connecting-applications/connecting-applications.md)
   by using the Bolt protocol,